AbhiUgalmugale-29/PRODIGY_WD_03/readme.md

 5. If a player wins, the winning combination is highlighted, and the result is displayed.
 If it's a draw, "Draw" is displayed.
 6. Click the "Play Again" button to reset the game.

-## Hosting

-This project is hosted on Netlify.
-You can access the live game [here](https://tictacgamewebsite.netlify.app/).

 ## Installation

 If you want to run this project locally, follow these steps: